Evidence for the bursary and payment

 Low Income Bursary

-You will not need to provide any income details to us – this will come directly from Student Finance England and we will not require any further evidence from you.
-If we cannot access your income then we will contact you by email to your UWE Bristol email account to try and resolve the issue.
+You will not need to provide any income details to us – this will come directly from Student Finance and we will not require any further evidence from you.

 We aim to allocate the bursaries during the first term.
 We will be in touch with you over the summer and in the first few weeks of term if we require any information from you to help with our allocation.

-The £2,000 bursary is paid in three equal instalments:
+The UWE Cares bursary are paid in three equal instalments.

-The £500 Low Income bursary will be paid in one instalment on 16
+The £500 Low Income bursary will be paid in one instalment.